 'AND YOU, BETHLEHEM, LAND OF JUDAH, ARE BY NO MEANS LEAST AMONG THE LEADERS OF JUDAH; FOR OUT OF YOU SHALL COME FORTH A RULER WHO WILL SHEPHERD MY PEOPLE ISRAEL.'"Matthew 2:6(NASB)

-Each of the four gospels has its own emphasis, and Matthew's target audience are the Jewish people.
-Throughout his gospel, Matthew makes numerous references to prophetic scriptures in the Old Testament.
-He skillfully introduced people and prophecies in his writings, to show that they have their fulfilment in the Lord Jesus Christ, His ministry and His mission.
+Each of the four Gospels has its own emphasis, and Matthew's target audience are the Jewish people.
+Throughout his Gospel, Matthew makes numerous references to prophetic Scriptures in the Old Testament.
+He skilfully introduces people and prophecies in his writings, to show that they have their fulfilment in the Lord Jesus Christ, His ministry, and His mission.

 The chief priests and rulers of Israel were well equipped to accurately quote from the book of Micah.
-They knew the letter of the law, and were able to recite, parrot-fashion, the various, prophetic scriptures, that foretold that the Messiah would be born in the little town Bethlehem - within the tribal boundary of Judea, where David the king had been raised.
+They knew the letter of the Law and were able to recite, parrot-fashion, the various prophetic Scriptures that foretold that the Messiah would be born in the little town of Bethlehem - within the tribal boundary of Judea where David the king had been raised.

-The head-knowledge of these Jewish leaders, was of no value to their spiritual well-being, nor was it significance to them, because they did not mix their knowledge with a trusting heart of faith in the Word of God, and the prophetic writings of holy men of God.
+The head-knowledge of these Jewish leaders was of no value to their spiritual well-being, nor was it significant to them because they did not mix their knowledge with a trusting heart of faith in the Word of God and the prophetic writings of holy men of God.

 Heavenly Father, thank You for the Word of God and the truths that it contains.
-Thank You for this gospel of Matthew and the wonderful way that he uses the prophetic Scriptures to demonstrate that Christ, Who is declared the eternal Son of God with power according to the Spirit of holiness - is the Son of Man according to the flesh - through Whom all the families of the earth may be blessed - by faith in His sacrificial death and glorious resurrection.
-To Him be all praise and glory, and honour and might, majesty, dominion and power, for ever and ever - in Jesus name we pray, AMEN.
+Thank You for this Gospel of Matthew and the wonderful way that he uses the prophetic Scriptures to demonstrate that Christ, Who is declared the eternal Son of God with power according to the Spirit of holiness, is the Son of Man according to the flesh - through Whom all the families of the earth may be blessed by faith in His sacrificial death and glorious Resurrection.
+To Him be all praise and glory, honour and might, majesty, dominion and power, for ever and ever.
+In Jesus' name, AMEN.